 Design Ethos

-Crisp and precisely angled boundaries manage mass by creating contrast between thin and thick areas.
+Crisp and precisely angled boundaries manage and disguise mass by creating contrast between thin and thick areas.
 Precision is further expressed in the display lenses, which are frameless and visually float, reducing visual bulk and elevating the display area

 Timeless